katsup07/auto_login_selenium/README.md

 # auto_login_selenium
-Automatically and quickly login to webpages
+Automatically and quickly login to github